vincentbernat/ip_vs_mh/README.md

  3. Ability to fallback to another backend has been removed.

-About the two last items, in my opinion, the ability to fallback to another server when ones becomes unavailable without recomputing the hash table (something that can be achieved with the original module by enabling the fallback option and setting the weight of unavailable servers to 0 or using thresholds) is useless: you get exactly the same thing by recomputing the hash table.
-A weight of 0 is still useful to keep a server position in the list of real servers (when it becomes available again).
-However, you loose the ability to reschedule a connection when a server becomes overloaded (with thresholds, at the cost of adding local state).
+About the two last items, in my opinion, use of fallback is not described in the Maglev paper and is an hybrid approach mixing the "classic" way of doing consistent hashing.
+This is not needed here as the original algorithm ensure the relative stability of the existing positions in the lookup table when removing a server.
+Using a weight of 0 is still useful to avoid updating the whole list while keeping positions intact.
+However, ability to reschedule a connection when a server becomes overloaded (with thresholds, at the cost of adding local state) is lost.
 If there is really a use for this, I could add back the fallback option.

 For compatibility with the module in Linux 4.18, I would encourage you to not use real servers with a weight of 0 since the behaviour is